f5devcentral/f5-agility-labs-adc/docs/class6/Module1/Lab3.rst

 **On each BIG-IP:**

-*NOTE Do the modifications only on the SELF-IP. **DO NOT** modify the floating IP Address port lockdown.
+.. note:: Do the modifications only on the SELF-IP. **DO NOT** modify the floating IP Address port lockdown.
 The floating IP address port lockdown status has to be **"none"**

 #. **Navigate to**: Network > Self IPs